 Anazelia is interested in the science-policy interface, as well as in environmental governance designed to make links between science and society.
 Her work, supervised by Prof Jonathan Rhodes, Prof Hugh Possingham, Dr. Angela Dean, and Prof Pedro Brancalion, focuses on promoting secondary forest persistence in the Atlantic Forest, improving large-scale forest restoration through natural regeneration.
 As part of Anazelia’s PhD, she is working in collaboration with several organisations such as The Nature Conservancy, World Resources Institute-Brazil, WWF-Brazil, Espirito Santo Government, and the University of Sao Paulo.

-Chris O'Bryan, Postdoctoral Research Fellow
+Brooke Williams, Postdoctoral Research Fellow

 Frankie Cho, PhD Candidate

 Frankie’s PhD project investigates how to make natural capital decisions under uncertainty.
 Drawing upon the fields of environmental economics and ecology, this project characterises the uncertainties arising from coupled ecological and economic models and identifies efficient spatial landscape configurations to provide ecosystem services.
 His work, supervised by Prof Brett Day (University of Exeter) and Prof Jonathan Rhodes, is part of the Joint PhD program between the University of Exeter (UK) and the University of Queensland supported by the QUEX Institute.